Moths

 An MV light is simply, the best way to attract numbers of moths within a relatively short period of time and is suitable for conducting random sample surveys, to determine what species are present in a given site/area or to aid the assessment of resident populations with regular trapping.

-A single night's trapping in woodland habitat during the Summer months, can result in well over 1000 moths being caught on favourable nights, but moth traps run from urban and suburban gardens will also yield excellent results.
+A single night's trapping in woodland during the Summer months, can result in well over a thousand moths being caught on favourable night, but moth traps run from urban and suburban gardens can also turn up some excellent and often surprising results and species.
+Take for instance the Marsh Oblique-barred (a species new for VC56) from a garden in the middle of Market Warsop in 2021.

 .....

 Although traps are available to buy from entomological suppliers, building a trap yourself is far cheaper.
-Constructing a trap is a simple enough procedure and the equipment is usually readily available from most electrical wholesalers and large DIY stores, though selected parts (the choke and bulb) may have to be ordered.
+Constructing a trap is a simple enough procedure, even if your woodworking skills are pretty basic and the electrics are readily available from most electrical wholesalers and large DIY stores, though selected parts (the choke and bulb) may have to be ordered.
+If you don't feel comfortable with wiring electrics, get an electrician.

 .....